Job's paperwork: SU, taxes and paid holidays

 3) How can I book my paid holidays?

 After a certain amount of work, you will accumulate some paid holidays.
 For those of you that receive SU, you are not supposed to take any (paid) holidays before minimum ten weeks of work.
-You must always make sure that you will reach 43 hours of work per month during this period.

 To take holidays and see how many paid holidays you are entitled to, you can follow this link.